Fitzy-cmd/LastSiege/README.md

 - Enemy AI does not work if they are off screen
 - Dead enemies now disappear when they go off screen
 - Gravity Physics and screen-blitting is performed with seperate threads.

+## Latest Hotfix
+- Fixed bug where player's current health becomes the new maximum health on level change
+- Fixed bug where health, ammo and grenades would not transition over into new levels
+- Fixed a bug where player could get double health from health-box
+- Fixed a bug where player could get double health on level change
+- Added a testing framework for testing purposes only
+    - _Currently only has a debugging tool, but will be updated in the future with more options_

 ## User Feedback
 ### User Feedback 1